 |Normal Anatomy of the Intestines|

-Mesenteric adenitis is most often caused by an infection in the stomach or intestines.
-Viruses are the most common cause of these infections, but some may be due to bacteria.
+Mesenteric adenitis is often caused by an infection in the stomach or intestines.
+Viruses are the most common cause of these infections.
+However, some may be due to bacteria.

-Symptoms often follow a cold and may include:
+Symptoms often follow a cold.
+They may include:

-- Pain in the abdomen, often the lower, right side
+- Pain in the belly, often the lower, right side

 Mesenteric adenitis is usually not serious.
-Symptoms will go away after a few days to weeks.
+Symptoms go away in a few days to weeks.
+Treatment options may be:

 Family Doctor—American Academy of Family Physicians https://www.familydoctor.org